Global business groups urge China to suspend bank IT rules

 The groups, including the U.S. Chamber of Commerce, the European Services Forum and the Japan Chamber of Commerce and Industry, said the rules and other policies discriminate against foreign providers of internet and information and communications technology (ICT) products, solutions and services.

-A senior U.S. Treasury official said on March 30 China had agreed to suspend implementation of the rules, but the groups - which include organizations representing companies like Systems, Apple Inc, International Business Machines Corp, Microsoft Corp, Oracle Corp, and Google Inc - said banks were continuing to implement the rules.
+A senior U.S. Treasury official said on March 30 China had agreed to suspend implementation of the rules, but the groups - which include organizations representing companies like Systems (ADBE.O), Apple Inc (AAPL.O), International Business Machines Corp (IBM.N), Microsoft Corp (MSFT.O), Oracle Corp (ORCL.N), and Google Inc (GOOGL.O) - said banks were continuing to implement the rules.

 "We therefore urge the Chinese leadership to officially suspend implementation of the guidelines through a written public notice, publicize them as a proposal, and initiate a formal public consultation consistent with China’s international obligations," said the letter, to the Chinese Communist Party Central Leading Group for Cyberspace Affairs.